Clinelly/CI_PP2_Rock_Paper_Scissors/README.md

 JSHint was used to check validity of the JavaScript code used for the website.
 <details><summary>Game</summary>
 <img src="docs/validation/game-js-validation.png">
 One warning was flagged with reference to functions taking values from higher scoped variables.
-This is because these variables are taken from user input in event listeners in order to set the game up and run the game itself.
+This is because these variables are taken from user input tied to event listeners in order to set the game up and run the game itself.
 </details><details><summary>Quiz</summary>
 <img src="docs/validation/quiz-js-validation.png">
 </details><details><summary>Form</summary>
 <img src="docs/validation/form-js-validation.png">
 </details>
-Two undeclared variables were flagged in the Form script (form.js).
+Two warnings were flagged.
+Two undeclared variables are in the Form script (form.js).
 The code for the form was copied from the emailJS website.

 ### Accessibility